matrix11061991/DEA-MatrixTera/README.md

     if T[-1] < T_inf:
         break
 ```
 This code solves the differential equation using the finite differences method to approximate the derivatives of T with respect to z and t.
 The boundary conditions are applied by updating the values of T at the edges of the domain (z = 0 and z = 1).
-The main loop of the solution consists of updating the solution using the values of T at the interior points of the domain, and then applying the boundary conditions at the edge points.
+The main loop of the solution consists of updating the solution using the values of T at the interior points of the domain, and then applying the boundary conditions at the edge points